Erick-Bravo/Erick-Bravo/README.md

 with a forward-thinking and successful team of Software Engineers.

-- 🔭 I’m currently working on PartsHouse, a parts tracker app for model/serial numbers with awesome log features of dates and such.
 - 🌱 I am currently learning Angular, looking into Typescript.
 - 😄 Smiles all day, everyday.
-- 😎 Check out my Portfolio at [erickbravoportfolio.com](https://erickbravoportfolio.com/)!
+- 😎 Check out my Portfolio at [erickbravoportfolio.com](https://erickbravoportfolio.com/)
 <br/><br/>
 - ⚡ Fun facts:
 - Journalism was my first interest.